The Immersed Boundary Problem in 2-D: the Navier-Stokes Case: Preliminaries and Main Results

-\item On the other hand, one cannot expect the solution to enjoy even higher regularity than what is mentioned above.
-In general, the flow field $u$ can at most be Lipschitz in space, because the tangential force along the string gives rise to jump of $\na u$ across the curve $X(\BT)$ \cite{lai2001jumpcondition,mori2019well,Peskin1993improved_volume_conservation}.
-That also affects the spatial regularity of $X$ through the term $B_\nu[u]$ in \eqref{eqn: fixed pt equation for X} and \eqref{eqn: def of w}.
-As a result, $X$ is not expected to be spatially smoother than $C^{2,1}_s(\BT)$ in general.
-See more detailed explanation in Remark \ref{rmk: optimality of higher-order estimates}. \end{itemize} \end{rmk} \end{thm}
+In general, the flow field $u$ can at most be Lipschitz in space, since the tangential force along the string gives rise to jump of $\na u$ across the curve $X(\BT)$ \cite{lai2001jumpcondition,mori2019well,Peskin1993improved_volume_conservation}.
+This also affects the spatial regularity of $X$ through the term $B_\nu[u]$ in \eqref{eqn: fixed pt equation for X} and \eqref{eqn: def of w}.
+As a result, $X$ being in $C^{2,1}_s(\BT)$ seems to be the highest possible regularity one can achieve within the current framework of analysis; see more detailed explanation in Remark \ref{rmk: optimality of higher-order estimates}. \end{itemize} \end{rmk} \end{thm}

 The next theorem is a blow-up criterion.

 \begin{thm}[Blow-up criterion, Corollary \ref{cor: maximal solution}] Let $p$, $(u_0,X_0)$, $(u,X)$, and $T_*$ be given as in Theorem \ref{thm: maximal solution}.
 If $T_*<+\infty$, at least one of the following scenarios would occur: \begin{enumerate}[label=(\alph*)] \item $\limsup_{t\to T_*^-} \|u(t)\|_{L^p_x(\BR^2)} = +\infty$;